7 Dec 2023

 “Each Manager shall not without the prior written consent of the Company directly or indirectly at any time whilst he is a director or employee of, or a consultant to, the Company and during the Restricted Period engage or be concerned or interested in any capacity with any business concern which within the Relevant Area competes, or will compete, or is likely to compete with the business of the Company.”

 Investment agreements often specify that the management of the company must provide certain financial documentation to investors on a periodic basis.
 Common documents include business plans, budgets, and management accounts.

 Management also often must provide audited accounts of the company to the investors.
 Sometimes, if the company is a parent company, the audited accounts of any subsidiaries may have to be provided and the group will have to be provided.

 In addition, the investors are likely to require access to the company’s accounts for inspection.

 In an investment agreement, investors commonly reserve the right to appoint a director of their choice to the board of directors.
-In some cases, investors also specify that there will be no quorum on any board meetings without the presence of these directors appointed by them.
+In some cases, investors also specify that there will be no quorum at any board meetings without the presence of these directors appointed by them.

 Directors effectively serve as a ‘check’ on the management of a company.
-They ensure that the management run the company in the interests of the shareholders, such as the investor.
+They ensure that the management runs the company in the interests of the shareholders, such as the investor.
 They do this by voting on major decisions pertaining to the company and by contributing their expertise to the company, ensuring that from a strategic perspective, the company is more likely to succeed.

 In addition, investors also often reserve observer rights.
 This allows the investor to send non-directors to board meetings and receive all information given to the directors, albeit without the ability to vote.